FuzzySecurity/AzureWireGuard/README.md

 # Private WireGuard VPN on Azure

 This is just a quick run-down on setting up a private WG vpn server on Azure in a semi-automated fashion.
-This is ideal for: short term needs (eg I'm travelling somewhere and need a private connection), I need to have public IP in X region for Y reason and long term use as well.
+This can be ideal for:

+  - Short term needs (eg I'm travelling somewhere and need a private connection)
+  - I need a public IP in X region for Y reason
+  - Long term use as well perhaps

 The Azure ARM template will use a `Standard B1ms` host for the VM which is about `£12` a month so it is not overly pricey.

 ## Prepare